 Pushing and the birth of baby: Again, choose 3 things or so to highlight here.
 Not sure what your options are for pushing?
 Check out What’s missing from your birth plan.

 Delivery of placenta and immediate postpartum: What few things are most important to your medical care here?
-(And check the link above for 2nd and 3rd stage of labor options)

 There are a multitude of medical care options for hospital births.
 Here’s where some of those online check lists or hospital samples come in!
 Browse through samples to identify which care options are most important to you and your family during your baby’s birth.
 Things to be sure to include:

 Do write your birth plan; do make it short and sweet; and do prepare it well in advance of your actual birth.
 You’ll want to begin discussing these preferences with your provider at each appointment by 34 weeks of pregnancy or sooner.